Family Education Webinar Series

 Mental Health and Wellness 101 for Families

 This webinar presents mental health as a continuum of wellness and an integral part of our overall health, and encourages treatment seeking behavior and self-care to manage stress.
 FIND HERE.

 These following hand-outs were referenced in the webinar:

 Coping With a Crisis

 Most families will experience a crisis (illness, loss, natural disaster, etc.) at some point.
 Whether it is a situation that impacts just your family or something impacting the entire community, families are affected in many ways.
-This webinar will provide the knowledge and tools to promote whole family wellness during a time of crisis: recognition of stress indicators, the development of coping strategies and positive communication.
+This recorded session will provide the knowledge and tools to promote whole family wellness during a time of crisis: recognition of stress indicators, the development of coping strategies and positive communication.

 Managing Stress With a Wellness Mindset